Nature is determined by order and disorder. Disorder is the driving force, the result is order, whose strongest form is a pattern.

-We surround ourselves with patterns: patterns on wall papers, patterned textiles, music, dance, customs, behavior.
+We surround ourselves with patterns: wall papers, patterned textiles, music, dance, customs, behavior.
 We feel save with patterns, because they are predictable.

 "After all, rhythm is the repeated pattern itself - the code and the looping.
 And we all dance to that.
 We dance to a choreography that is pre-programmed into the interface.
 This choreography has power: it is the planned moves of control.(...)
 But really we are just making the same old moves that everyone else on the dance floor is pushing out of their (seemingly) free flowing limbs.
 We dance, and we are part of the choreography of control."